Capitanyoda20/cheeseepedia/content/wiki/cyberamics.md

 * {{< wiki-link "Helen Henny (Lounge)" >}}
 * {{< wiki-link "Four Little Shavers (Ice Cream Emporium)" >}}

-The {{< wiki-link "Wink (Cyberamic)" >}} would later be added to the Cyberamics lineup retroactively from the production of the 3-Stage.
+The {{< wiki-link "Wink" >}} would later be added to the Cyberamics lineup retroactively from the production of the 3-Stage.